pcboy/ncypher/README.md

 :)

-And Ncypher::Ncypher.decrypt will magically use your key in `.ncypher_key` to decrypt that password at runtime.
+And if you are using ruby, Ncypher::Ncypher.decrypt will magically use your key in `.ncypher_key` to decrypt that password at runtime.
 Now you can directy put in your .yaml files:
 ```
 defaults: &defaults